Mid-State Spring Garden Series

 Beginning in March, Mid-State Technical College is offering a series of continuing education classes on the spring garden.
 Participants will learn new techniques to achieve a healthier, more productive, and beautiful garden this year.

-Browse the class descriptions below, and locate the catalog number for the class(es) you'd like to take.
+Browse the class descriptions below, and locate the class number for the class(es) you'd like to take.
 Then choose one of the following registration options:

-- In person – Bring the completed registration form with payment to the Mid-State Campus Office nearest you.
+- In person – Complete and print the online registration form, and bring it with your payment to the Mid-State campus office nearest you.

 Contact Heather Grys-Luecht at 715.422.5426.